campfire-digital-services/permeance-ehcache-tools/README.md

     % mvn -U clean package

-This will build “permeance-ehcache-XXX.jar” in the “target” folder.
+This will build “permeance-ehcache-tools-XXX.jar” in the “target” folder.

 ## Project Team